 Allard sees special significance in the fact that today’s movements are being led by young people, the Seventh Generation, and will continue to support and empower them to change the world.
 She hopes to encourage other indigenous women and youth from around the world to know their history, culture and to embrace their truth.
 To not be afraid to stand up and take action for what they believe in.

-Katheryn Erbe is an actress, role model and substance abuse mentor for Indigenous youth who strive to be alcohol and drug free.
-She offers her honesty, experience and compassion and has been a supporter of Indigenous communities and youth leadership.
+Katheryn Erbe is an actress, role model, and substance abuse mentor for Indigenous youth who strive to be alcohol and drug free.
+She offers her honesty, experience, and compassion, and has been a supporter of Indigenous communities, and youth leadership for years.

 Katheryn is best known for her starring role as Detective Alexandra Eames on the NBC/USA Network series Law & Order: Criminal Intent.
 After graduating from New York University, Katheryn joined the Steppenwolf Theatre Company and has starred in many of their productions, including A Streetcar Named Desire and The Grapes of Wrath, that won the 1990 Tony Award for Best Play.
 She earned a Tony Award nomination in 1991 for her portrayal of Mary in The Speed of Darkness.
 She has starred in films including What About Bob?, Stir of Echoes, Rich in Love, and the independent films Dream with the Fishes, Love from Ground Zero, and Entropy.